bruhmomen69/OpenProjects/DESCRIPTION.md

 ## Quick Start
 1. Drop the built jar into `plugins/` and restart.
 2. Edit `plugins/ZealousChat/config.conf` – changes can be reloaded with `/zealouschat reload`.
+3. (Optional) Configure database settings in `plugins/ZealousChat/database.conf` and messages in `plugins/ZealousChat/messages.conf`.
-3. Grant players a format permission such as `zchat.format.vip` or allow colours with `zchat.color`.
+4. Grant players a format permission such as `zchat.format.vip` or allow colours with `zchat.color`.

 ## Placeholders
 All Chat, PM and config strings support MiniMessage plus any PlaceholderAPI tags when the plugin is present.